boxboat/dockhand-jenkins/docs/pipelines/box-deploy.md

 # BoxDeploy

-All methods from [BoxCommon](box-common.md) are valid in addition to the methods documented here.
+All properties and methods from [BoxCommon](box-common.md) are valid in addition to the properties and methods documented here.

 ## Methods